o1-labs/mina-lightnet-docker/DockerHub.md

 ### GitHub Actions CI/CD

-Before the Mina network can be used in your Job steps, it must reach the synchronized state after the corresponding [service container](https://docs.github.com/en/actions/using-containerized-services/about-service-containers) start up.
+Before the Mina network can be used in your job or jobs steps, it must reach the synchronized state after the corresponding [service container](https://docs.github.com/en/actions/using-containerized-services/about-service-containers) startup.
 You can use the [wait-for-mina-network](https://github.com/marketplace/actions/wait-for-mina-network) GitHub Action to automate this process.

 ### Single Node